simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 **Snips** is another **open-source voice assistant** that works on various devices, such as **Raspberry Pi**, and offers **complete privacy** by functioning entirely **offline**.
 Snips processes all voice data locally on your device, ensuring that your data remains **private and secure**.
 With Snips, you can create your voice assistant with **custom skills and commands**, making it a highly customizable voice assistant for various tasks.

-Snips also offers a **privacy-by-design approach**, ensuring that your data is not shared with any third-party service.
+Snips also offers a **privacy-by-design approach**, ensuring that your data isn't shared with any third-party service.
 This approach ensures that your data remains **private and secure**, giving you **complete control over your voice data**.

 ### Almond